 Builder Gel look by Glossify

-At Salons Direct we have a wide range of gel polish brands available to suit all budgets.
-Most gel polish brands have now ventured into the world of builder gels and everyone’s gone mad for them.
-Some of our best selling ranges are: Glossify Naturabuild, Glitterbels Brush On Builder Gel, Halo Easibuild Builder Gel, & Gellux Builder Gel.
+At Salons Direct, we stock a wide range of gel polish brands to suit all budgets.
+Most brands have now ventured into the world of builder gels, and everyone’s gone mad for them.

-We thought it was a good time to answer some of the most commonly asked questions around builder gels.
 Want to know the benefits of gel manicures?
 Or whether gel or acrylic is better for your clients?
-Keep reading to find out!

 What is builder gel?

-Builder gel is used when you want to create length, thickness or add strength to the nail.
-You can apply builder gel to either natural nails for a non-chip overlay, or use it with nail tips to create extensions or enhancements.
-It’s much stronger than regular gel polish base coats, and the formula is a much thicker consistency to a normal base coat.
-They have high self-levelling properties which ensure a smooth foundation layer.
+Builder gel is used when you want to create length, thickness, or strength in the nail.
+You can apply it to natural nails for a non-chip overlay or use it with nail tips to create extensions or enhancements.

 What’s the difference between gel and builder gel?

-Gel polish and builder gel can both be used in nail care, but they differ in application, purpose, consistency, removal, and skill level.
-Gel polish is applied as a thin layer of polish for color and shine and is relatively easy to use, while builder gel is a thicker gel that requires more skill and experience for application.
-Removal of builder gel typically involves filing or soaking off, and it requires more time and effort.
+Gel polish is applied as a thin layer of polish for colour and shine and is relatively easy to use, while builder gel is a thicker gel that requires more skill and experience for application.

 How long does builder gel last?